Jonathan E. Grindlay

-Jonathan E. Grindlay is an astrophysicist and Robert Treat Paine Professor of Practical Astronomy at the Harvard College Observatory of Harvard University.
-His research interests are in high energy astrophysics and the study of compact astronomical objects such as black holes in X-ray binaries.
+Jonathan E. Grindlay, also known as Josh Grindlay, is an astrophysicist and Robert Treat Paine Professor of Practical Astronomy at the Harvard College Observatory of Harvard University.
+His research interests are in high-energy astrophysics and the study of compact astronomical objects such as black holes in X-ray binaries.
 He is also one of the founders of the working group on time-domain astronomy of the American Astronomical Society.